To help your search use the Ctrl key and press F

 Demobilized as of 6 March 1919

-Living at Radburn Brow, Clayton Green in 1911 with his father William Warbrick and five siblings.
+Lived at Radburn Brow, Clayton Green in 1911 with his father William Warbrick, and five siblings.

 Walter Waterhouse - MORE RESEARCH NEEDED, AS THIS SOLDIER HAS SEEN SOME ACTION !!